HewlettPackard/shs-docs/docs/portal/developer-portal/release_notes/support_matrix.md

 ## HPE System Cluster Management Software

 The following cluster manager software compatibility information is for reference.
-For the most up-to-date compatibility details, see the "CSM Software Compatibility Matrix Version" section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ and the "2.2 Operating System Support" section in the _HPE Performance Cluster Manager Release Notes_.
+For the most up-to-date compatibility details, see the "CSM Software Compatibility Matrix Version" section of the _HPE Cray Supercomputing EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ and the "2.2 Operating System Support" section in the _HPE Performance Cluster Manager Release Notes_.

 | Cluster Management                     | Versions Supported  |
 |----------------------------------------|---------------------|